 In the “developed” world, most of the water we consume is in the food we eat and the products we buy.
 The jeans you might be wearing took 2,900 gallons of water to construct; a one-pound steak requires 1,800 gallons to produce!
 These figures do not account for water pollution from the production of these commodities.
 On a per capita basis, we in the United States consume more water than anyone else in the world.

-Here in the Northwest, consumption (except in some urban areas like Seattle) is increasing–due to overall population growth, “infilling” of once-rural areas with homes and irrigated acreage, and a market-driven shift to “water-expensive”, high-value crops, such as vineyards.
+Here in the Northwest, consumption is increasing–due to overall population growth, “infilling” of once-rural areas with homes and irrigated acreage, and a market-driven shift to “water-expensive”, high-value crops, such as vineyards.

 But as our consumption increases, our supply decreases.